Southwind Adventures

 How do I adjust to the altitude?

 Gradual exposure to higher elevation and time are the only sure ways to acclimate.
-When possible, arriving to La Paz (elevation 11,930') a day early or starting your trip with an extension to Sucre (elevation 9,155') for 2-3 days will help.
-It is also recommended to drink plenty of water, eat lightly and avoid alcoholic beverages for the first day or two.
+When possible, arriving to La Paz (elevation 11,930′) a day early or starting your trip with an extension to Sucre (elevation 9,155′) for 2-3 days will help.
+The Uyuni salt flats are at an elevation of 11,995′ and also require gradual acclimation.
+It is recommended to drink plenty of water, eat lightly and avoid alcoholic beverages for the first day or two.
 Many travelers find that drinking coca tea is also effective.

 What about tourist facilities?